EarthScope/mseed3-utils/README.md

      -V version Print program version
 ```

-## xSEED2JSON
+## mseed2json
-Prints the contents of a selected xSEED file in JSON format to the terminal
+Prints the contents of a selected miniSEED file in JSON format to the terminal

 **Usage:**

 ```
-Program to print an xSEED file in JSON format:
+Program to print an miniSEED file in JSON format:

-Usage: ./xseed2json [options] infile(s)
+Usage: ./mseed2json [options] infile(s)

          ## Options ##
      -h help    Display usage information